sddavis14/rotating-calipers/README.md

     <img src="min_area_rect.png" width="300">
 </p>

 First, the convex hull of the point set is computed.
-Then two sets of "calipers" are initialized with axis-aligned orientation.
+Then, two sets of "calipers" are initialized with axis-aligned orientation, anchored to anti-podal points.
 Next, the calipers are rotated by the smallest angle to the next convex hull edge.
-This process is continued until the rectangles are rotated up to 90 degrees, then the minimum area rectangle is selected.
+This process is continued until the rectangles are rotated up to 90 degrees, and finally the minimum area rectangle is selected.

 To execute the demo, run